zksmith/rello/README.md

 ## To run locally

 - Clone this repository
-- Navigate to the 'twitch-react-app' directory
+- Navigate to the 'rello' directory
 - Run the command `npm install`
 - Run the command `npm start`